-Like any DIY project, you want to make sure you have a plan, all the tools you need, and fully understand the process before you jump in and start making repairs.
-You’re likely to cut your costs if you do the plaster repair yourself, but only if you do it the correct way.
+Like any DIY project, you want to ensure you have a plan and all the tools you need and fully understand the process before you jump in and start making repairs.
+You’re likely to cut costs if you repair the plaster yourself, but only if you do it correctly.
 We’ll help you figure out how to do just that.

 Supplies for Repairs